-Born in Athens Greece, Martha Sakellariou received a BFA in Painting from the Athens School of Fine Arts and an MA in Fine Arts from the Royal College of Art London.
+Born and raised in Athens Greece, Martha Sakellariou lived and worked in London for seventeen years before moving to California in 2014.
+She holds a BA in painting from Athens School of Fine Arts, Athens GR and a Master in Fine Arts from Royal College of Art, London UK.

 The word “ritual” would most accurately describe her creative process as a series of actions that involve experiencing, observing, analyzing and finally transforming her findings through a visual language.
 Inspired by human experience and personal reality, the dual existence of public-private, fictional-real, her work is inevitably focused on perceptions of space and themes around gender and identity.

-In 2005 Martha joined the creative team of Friends of the Earth London as a visual artist and art director.
-She managed and directed a long term creative partnership and curatorial program that culminated in a series of art events and exhibitions with independent creatives and major cultural institutions such as the Whitechapel Gallery in London.
-The focus of those partnerships was to raise awareness on climate change campaign through art and culture.
+In 2005 she joined the creative team of Friends of the Earth London as a visual artist and art program leader.
+One of her projects at FOE was a long-term creative partnership and curatorial program that culminated in a series of art events and exhibitions with independent creatives and major cultural institutions such as the Whitechapel Gallery in London.
+The focus of those partnerships was to raise awareness on climate change through art and culture.

-She recently formed a collective in the Bay Area working with artists, designers and technologists on site-specific multidisciplinary projects.
+She recently formed a collective in the Bay Area working with other creatives and the local community on site-specific interdisciplinary projects.